yousefkotp/Egyptian-Arabic-ASR-and-Diarization/Documentation/ASR_README.md

 You can find the [synthetic.csv](data/synthetic.csv) file containing the generated transcripts and their corresponding audio files in the `data` directory.
 Also don't forget to download the audio files from [Google Drive](https://drive.google.com/drive/folders/1jRb0X9_O6p6UOpIyZ2NoxF1_mjYbty4M?usp=sharing).

 ## Chosen Architecture

+Conformer-based models have shown great performance in end-to-end automatic speech recognition task.
+Due to their encoder architecture that integrates depth-wise convolutional layers for local features and self-attention layers for global context, conformers have gained widespread adoption in industry, particularly for real-time streaming ASR applications both on-device and in cloud environments.

+To boost the Conformer model's efficiency, several key changes were made to obtain FastConformer: an 8x downsampling at the encoder's start reduced subsequent attention layers' computational load by 4x.
+Convolutional sub-sampling layers were replaced with depthwise separable convolutions, downsampling filters were cut to 256, and kernel size was reduced to 9.
+These adjustments aimed to enhance efficiency while maintaining/improving model performance.

+We decided to use FastConformer for its fast (near real-time) inference speed without incurring any compromises in its performance.
+The inference speed criteria have allowed us to perform fast-paced research iterations.

 ## Training
 The intuition behind using a four-stage pipeline for training the FastConformer model on Egyptian Arabic ASR stems from the idea to gradually and effectively adapt the model to the complexities of the Egyptian language **given limited data**.
 The four stages which are: pretraining on synthetic data, training on real data with CTC, training on real data with RNN-T, and fine-tuning on adaptation data.
 Each serve a distinct purpose in refining the model.